Dairy Faces Recovery, Not Extinction

 Nationally, there are additional positive developments.

 In June, dairy farms can sign up for the Dairy Margin Coverage program found in the new U.S. farm bill.
 This support program is a clear improvement over the previous margin protection program, with higher margins covered — up to $9.50/hundredweight, lower premium costs, and payments that will be retroactive to Jan.
 1, 2019.

 Domestic demand for cheese is trending well, with IRI sales data showing natural cheese sales at retail up 2.3% this year through March 24.
 But it’s on the export front that dairy processors have heroically held onto cheese sales, which takes us back to the New York Times.

-Lower milk prices have “coincided with Mr. Trump’s sweeping tariffs on foreign steel and aluminum, which were intended to help American manufacturers but have set off retaliatory tariffs from Mexico, Canada, Europe and China on American dairy products.
-Most painful for Wisconsin’s dairy farmers has been a 25% tariff that Mexico placed on American cheese, which is made with a significant volume of the state’s milk production,” Times reporter Alan Rappeport stated.
+Lower milk prices have “coincided with Mr. Trump’s sweeping tariffs on foreign steel and aluminum, which were intended to help American manufacturers but have set off retaliatory tariffs from Mexico, Canada, Europe, and China on American dairy products.
+Most painful for Wisconsin’s dairy farmers have been a 25% tariff that Mexico placed on American cheese, which is made with a significant volume of the state’s milk production,” Times reporter Alan Rappeport stated.

 Low milk prices have caused real pain for dairy farm families in Wisconsin and around the United States.
 But market indicators point to milk supplies tightening.
 In addition, new production facilities in the Upper Midwest will require millions of pounds of milk per day, such as the Glanbia Nutritionals mega-cheese plant in St. Johns, Michigan, coming on line in the fall of 2020.

 The Wisconsin dairy industry isn’t facing extinction.
-It has weathered the pain of an extended milk price recession, and will emerge as domestic and export markets grow, government support improves and better prices allow investment in the future.
+It has weathered the pain of an extended milk price recession and will emerge as domestic and export markets grow, government support improves and better prices allow investment in the future.

 Source: Cheese Market News